t-huyeng/geoportal-openapis/Readme.md

 # Geoportal OpenAPI Finder

-This repo contains a Python script that checks a geoportal for OpenAPI files.
-If an OpenAPI is found, it adds it to a mapping file and saves the specification to the corresponding folder.
+This repo contains a Python script and a Go script which check a geoportal for OpenAPI files.
+If an OpenAPI is found, it adds it to a mapping file and saves the specification to the corresponding folder if CORS is not enabled.

 ## API
 [Link](https://t-huyeng.github.io/geoportal-openapis)